Skip to Content

 "If your governor says they don't have money for transit, they are lying," said one advocate.

-The governor of Pennsylvania is demanding that his state's Department of Transportation use money originally intended for highways to save the state's largest transit system — a move that advocates want other governors to make in support of non-automotive modes.
+The governor of Pennsylvania is demanding that his state's Department of Transportation use money originally intended for highways to save the state's largest transit system — but advocates say other governors could go even bigger in support of non-automotive modes.

-Last Friday, Gov. Josh Shapiro threw a lifeline to SEPTA (officially the South East Pennsylvania Transit Authority) by directing the state DOT to shift $153 million in federal highway funding to the beleaguered agency, allowing it to minimize fare increases that advocates feared would be disastrous for vulnerable communities.
+Last Friday, Gov. Josh Shapiro threw a lifeline to SEPTA (officially the South East Pennsylvania Transit Authority) by directing the state DOT to shift $153 million in federal highway funding to the beleaguered agency, allowing it to minimize fare increases that advocates feared would have been disastrous for vulnerable communities.

 Via X